ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 Basic usage
 ===========
 On start-up, you are presented with an empty interface.
-To load data, use *File* → *Find Measurements* and select a directory containing experimental data.
+To load data, use the menu *File* → *Find Measurements* and select a directory containing experimental data.
 The directory is searched recursively for .tdms and .rtdc files which are then displayed in the measurement browser on the left.
 Here, you can select the measurements and plot them by clicking *Analyze* at the bottom of the